Menopause treatment

 What is topical hormone therapy?

-Topical (TOP-ih-kuhl) hormone therapy is usually a low-dose estrogen cream applied directly to the vagina.
+Topical hormone therapy is usually a low-dose estrogen cream applied directly to the vagina.
 It relieves vaginal dryness but does not help with other symptoms, such as hot flashes.
 It also is available as a vaginal ring, insert, and gel.
 The risks of topical hormone therapy are different from the risks of menopausal or hormone replacement therapy.

 Is menopausal hormone therapy safe?